-7. A Design and Access Statement accompanies the application.
-The proposed single storey extension is described as 'more sympathetic in size, form and appearance; with a modern, high quality finish helping to create a visual separation between the early 19th century property and the proposed additions'.
+8. A Design and Access Statement accompanies the application, including photographs of the building as existing.
+The proposed single storey extension is described as 'more sympathetic in size, form and appearance; with a modern, high quality finish helping to create a visual separation between the early 19th century property and the proposed additions.
+This proposed addition to the C-listed building is of smaller scale than before and improves the necessary facilities available to no. 19 in order to make it into a practical residential property fit for 21 century living'.